-I have to say that I had a hard time deciding what recipe to share with all of you.
-Although I have already been blogging for two-ish years, I realized I have yet to share a peach recipe with all of you!
-So I felt a tremendous responsibility to correct this situation, because, well, we are taking about peaches!
-Cue in this recipe for Honey Almond Ricotta Stuffed Grilled Peaches. 🙂
+Although I have already been blogging for five-ish years, I realized I have yet to share a peach recipe with all of you!
+So I felt a tremendous responsibility to correct this situation, because, well, we are talking about peaches!

 Whenever I think of peaches, I think of summer.
-Probably because the middle of summer is when this fruit is available.
-There will be many of you that will correctly assume that it is very hard to grow peaches in Quebec.
+Because the middle of summer is when this fruit is available, there will be many of you who will correctly assume that it is tough to grow peaches in Quebec.
 (Most of the Canadian peaches will soon begin to arrive in the local markets (in Montreal) from the infamous Niagara region of Ontario).
 But despite our cold winters, my parents had a peach tree in their backyard… and not only that – those peaches were some of the best I had ever tasted!

 So, if the peach is too green and hard to the touch, it will never reach its optimum level of natural sweetness.
-So, when purchasing peaches, or picking them off a tree, look for peaches that are firm to the touch, but give in just a little bit.
+When purchasing peaches, or picking them off a tree, look for peaches that are firm to the touch but give in just a little bit.
 As the peaches ripen, they become sweeter and juicier.
 Another indicator of freshness is the smell.
-Make sure to breathe in from the stem side in order to get that “peachy” smell.
+Make sure to breathe in from the stem side to get that “peachy” smell.

 What about you?
 Do you have a favorite recipe with peaches?
 I’d love to hear about it!

-- 4 peaches, halved and pitted
+- 4 peaches halved and pitted

 - 1 teaspoon olive oil

-- ¾ cup ricotta (homemade or store bought)
+- 3/4 cup ricotta homemade or store bought

-- 1 teaspoon honey (plus more for drizzling)
+- 1 teaspoon honey plus more for drizzling

-- ⅛ teaspoon cinnamon, ground
+- 1/8 teaspoon cinnamon ground

-- ¼ teaspoon vanilla extract (clear)
+- 1/4 teaspoon vanilla extract clear

-- ½ teaspoon freshly grated lemon zest
+- 1/2 teaspoon freshly grated lemon zest

-- 2 tablespoons slivered almonds, lightly toasted, sprinkled over the top
+- 2 tablespoons slivered almonds lightly toasted, sprinkled over the top

-- 1-2 amaretti cookies, crushed and sprinkled over tops of peaches
+- 1-2 amaretti cookies crushed and sprinkled over tops of peaches

 - honey for drizzling